-Development might also affect trees that stand in the garden of adjacent properties; for example the mature hawthorn tree and 2 cypress trees which stand within the rear gardens of properties in Combe Road.
+Development might also affect trees that stand in the garden of adjacent properties; for example the mature hawthorn tree and two cypress trees which stand within the rear gardens of properties in Combe Road.
 While none of these trees is particularly important and their removal will not have a significant impact in public views, the management of these trees will be outside of the direct control of any developer.
 Unless the owners of these trees agree to their removal it will be necessary for the layout of the development to avoid harming these trees.

 The development is expected to provide new opportunities to plant new trees for the benefit of amenity in the area.
+Developers will be expected to consider all opportunities for new tree planting to mitigate against any loss of trees and to enhance public spaces.
 It is likely to be necessary to plant new trees to mitigate the visual impacts if trees are to be removed from Dawson Place for example.

 Contaminated land